klazich/react-calculator/README.md

 ### Additional Features

-- The app accepts keyboard input as well as the clickable interface.
+- The app accepts keyboard input as well as the clickable user interface.

 - The app keeps track of the last 5 evaluated expressions.
 And, displays them along with the current expression being entered.
 Clicking a previous expression loads the clicked expression into the current input.